 South Staffordshire Water currently supplies and receives small quantities of water to and from Severn Trent Water at the edges of the Company distribution system.
 These routine supplies are defined by bulk supply agreements between the two companies, with South Staffordshire Water importing c.
-0.2 MI/d and exporting c.
-1.5 MI/d in total.
+0.2 Ml/d and exporting c.
+1.5 Ml/d in total.
 There is little scope for optimising these small quantities in drought conditions.

-The largest transfer of water between the two companies is from the River Severn to Wolverhampton in the Severn Trent Water supply area (average entitlement of 40.7 MI/d and peak day entitlement of 48.25 MI/d).
+The largest transfer between the two companies is as part of a joint abstraction licence and supplies water from the River Severn Works to Wolverhampton in the Severn Trent Water supply area (average entitlement of 40.7 Ml/d and peak day entitlement of 48.25 Ml/d).
 It has been agreed that close liaison will be undertaken in the event of a drought to ensure licence compliance and to optimise available resources.